XFINASIT/X-WIND/README.md

 !will be release soon

 Infomation Update!
-- Extended storage size to handle huge structure modelling.
+- Extended storage size to handle a huge structure modelling.
 - Improved display infomation of X-OpenFAST.
 - Fixed reading error "Default" as consider still water level in X-OpenFAST.
 - Mapping a pressure panel into shell element model.
+- Nemoh V3.01,2nd wave.
 - Inertia reliefed (Testing procedure).

 Pevious version of